BIO-SENS Academic Research Technology Scholars

 BIO-SENS RESEARCH OBJECTIVES

-The overarching goal of this project is the development of “universal” biotechnology sensing platforms to enable the use of advanced manufacturing principles in biomanufacturing.
+The overarching goal of the BIO-SENS project is the development of “universal” biotechnology sensing platforms to enable the use of advanced manufacturing principles in biomanufacturing.
 A geographically diverse research team works to address the need for the on-demand design of biosensors for continuous monitoring under varying conditions on-site throughout the biomanufacturing process.
 BIO-SENS will develop engineering principles to guide on-demand biosensor design covering the full assortment of sensor components: the recognition elements that bind analytes; the stimuli-responsive linkers that amplify the binding signal; the form factor of the sensor; and the final transduction of the signal.

 Academic Research Technology Scholar (ARTS) Program